James Olzmann

 Lipid droplet biogenesis and regulation

-Lipid droplets are dynamic neutral lipid (i.e. fat and sterol esters) storage organelles that function as hubs of lipid metabolism, providing an “on demand” source of fatty acids that can be used for energy, membrane biogenesis, and lipid signaling pathways.
-Lipid droplets form at the endoplasmic reticulum (ER) in a process involving the deposition of neutral lipids between the leaflets of the ER, the phase separation of neutral lipids into a lipid aggregate or lens, and the emergence of the lipid droplet into the cytoplasm from the outer leaflet of the ER.
-The precise mechanisms by which a monolayer organelle emerges from a bilayer organelle are incompletely understood.
-Does this occur at specific ER subdomains?
-Is this driven by proteins and/or lipid changes?
+Lipid droplets are Lipid droplets are dynamic neutral lipid (i.e. fat and sterol esters) storage organelles that function as hubs of lipid metabolism, providing an “on demand” source of fatty acids that can be used for energy, membrane biogenesis, and lipid signaling pathways.
+Lipid droplets are formed at the endoplasmic reticulum (ER) in a process involving the deposition of neutral lipids between the leaflets of the ER, followed by the emergence of the lipid droplet into the cytoplasm from the outer leaflet.
 The mature lipid droplet can be degraded by lipolysis or through a selective autophagic pathway known as lipophagy.
-How these pathways are regulated under different conditions and in different cell types remains to be determined.
+How these pathways are regulated under different conditions and in different cell types remain to be determined.
 Furthermore, alterations in lipid droplet abundance are associated with a wide variety of diseases.
-For example, the accumulation of large hepatic lipid droplets is the pathological hallmark of fatty liver disease and mutations in certain genes (e.g. TM6SF2 and PNPLA3) are associated with increased risk of fatty liver.
-Human genetics may provide insights into the cellular mechanisms that regulate lipid droplet biogenesis and turnover.
-We aim to leverage genetic screens and proteomic approaches to discover the mechanisms that control lipid droplet biology and to exploit this knowledge to develop novel therapeutic approaches.
+Indeed, the accumulation of large hepatic lipid droplets is the pathological hallmark of fatty liver disease.
+Interestingly, mutations in certain genes (e.g. TM6SF2 and PNPLA3) are associated with increased risk of fatty liver.

 Selected Publications